 Teaching Artists: Syr-Ivan Bennett and Amrita Singh.
 Teaching Artist Assistant-in-Training: Ali Martinez.

-Mon Iker is the Teaching Artist Floater for all worksites.
+Mon Iker is the floating Teaching Artist supporting all worksites.

 Board of Directors